vgentile0/TopoMap/README.md

 Made by Monica Avella, Ivan Belvito, Vincenzo Gentile, Antonio Favuzzi

-- As of now, this tool doesn't have GUI and class RouteAnalyzer is still not implemented.
-Other classes work as expected.
+- As of now, this tool doesn't have GUI.
+- The graph will be saved in /Documents/TopoMap
+- Other classes work as expected.